GeorgeHigham/Intraday-Trading/README.md

 - purchases and sales do not affect the market

 ## Sources
 Data dowloaded from library yfinance.
-Prices are adjusted close of '^GSPC' ticker between dates 2024-11-17 & 2024-11-21 saved to csv.
+Prices are adjusted close of '^GSPC' ticker between dates (non inclusive) 17-11-2024 & 21-11-2024 saved to csv.